-1. Respondent violated duties to his clients, to the public, to the legal system and to the legal profession.
+A. Respondent violated duties to his clients, to the public, to the legal system, and to the legal profession.

-The evidence in this case is clear and convincing that Respondent has violated duties to his client, Mr. Peters, as well as to the public, to the legal system and to the profession.
-The evidence clearly and convincingly demonstrates that Respondent committed multiple violations of the Rules of Professional Conduct, including but not limited to: (1) intentionally and knowingly disobeying multiple Court Orders when he failed to promptly return the \$5,000.00; (2) failing to deposit the \$5,000.00 retainer fee into his client trust account (IOLTA Account), and failing to keep or provide billing records regarding the fees; (3) failing to execute a fee agreement, failing to communicate the scope of the representation and expenses and fees, and failing to communicate any changes in the basis or the rate of the fee, in writing, to Mr. Peters and Ms. Bordonaro; (4) continuing to represent Ms. Bordonaro without the informed consent of Mr. Peters after the Court determined a conflict existed; (5) failing to properly supervise Mrs. Hunter, failing to make reasonable efforts to ensure that Mrs. Hunter's conduct was compatible with Respondent's professional obligations as a lawyer, and failing to take reasonable remedial action to avoid or mitigate the consequences of her conduct; and (6) taking an additional \$5,000 from a client above the \$2,500.00 flat fee charged at the onset of his representation.
+The evidence, in this case, is clear and convincing that Respondent has violated duties to his client, Raymond Peters, as well as to the public, to the legal system, and to the profession.
+The evidence demonstrates that Respondent committed multiple violations of the Rules of Professional Conduct, including: (1) intentionally and knowingly disobeying multiple Court Orders when he failed to promptly return the \$5,000.00; (2) failing to deposit the \$5,000.00 retainer fee into his client trust account (IOLTA Account), and failing to keep or provide billing records regarding the fees; (3) failing to execute a fee agreement, failing to communicate the scope of the representation and expenses and fees, and failing to communicate any changes in the basis or the rate of the fee, in writing, to Raymond Peters and Ms. Bordonaro; (4) continuing to represent Ms. Bordonaro without the informed consent of Raymond Peters (through his designated Conservator and Guardian ad Litem) after the Court determined a conflict existed; (5) failing to properly supervise De'Etta Hunter, failing to make reasonable efforts to ensure that her conduct was compatible with Respondent's professional obligations as a lawyer, and failing to take reasonable remedial action to avoid or mitigate the consequences of her conduct; and (6) taking an additional \$5,000.00 from a client above the initial \$2,500.00 flat fee charged at the onset of his representation without any written agreement or consent.